OutSystems/docs-odc/src/eap/building-apps/handling_exceptions/handling-mechanism.md

 ![Workflow used by the platform to determine the exception handling flow to execute](images/handling-mechanism.png)

-You should have, at least, one Exception Handler in your application flow to inform and allow the end user to continue to navigate.
+You should have, at least, one Exception Handler in your application flow to inform and allow the end-user to continue to navigate.

 <div class="info" markdown="1">